Research and Academic Focus

 Teaching

-The Stripasaurus Rex above is named Brutus.
-You will find my other cats on other pages.
-Brutus, whose prison name was Bruce, came to us via North Carolina.
+The Stripasaurus Rex to the right is named Brutus, Marcus Junius Brutus to be exact.
+You will find my other cats under the Catbook tab.
+Brutus, whose prison name was Bruce, came to us via North Carolina via the underground pet railroad.
 He was in a terrible accident as a kitten and found badly beaten, missing hair with open sores.
 An amazing, anonymous rescue worker found him and shipped him up to Brooklyn so that he wouldn’t be destroyed.
 We will be forever grateful for him and for that person.
 A small reminder that there’s so much good in the world.
+I love this cat more than anything in the world!